 How about a gorgeous conservatory packed with all manner of tropical plants, cacti and flowers tucked away on the third floor of the building?

 I think we can agree that as secrets go, it’s a pretty good one.
-Simply check the schedule of opening (it only opens on certain Sundays throughout the year) and get yourself down there pronto.
+Simply check the schedule of opening (it used to only open on Sundays but now it opens every day – booking required) and get yourself down there pronto.

 Street Art in Shoreditch